Pre-Merger Investigation of Medtronic Acquisition

 Fredrikson & Byron PA, counsel on the acquisition for Medtronic, and Medtronic's internal acquisition counsel, retained Analysis Group to conduct an antitrust investigation of the proposed acquisition and submit a report to be filed with the FTC.
 At issue was whether the combined firm had the potential to reduce competition in the relevant products through either unilateral or coordinated market effects.

-Dr. Ornstein and Mr. Sherwin concluded that the planned acquisition had little if any likelihood of reducing competition because of strong substitutes among the relevant products, low pre- and post-acquisition market concentration in such a broad market (when properly measured), a strong record of new entrants into the market, competition based on product innovation as well as price, and market conditions post-acquisition that would be incompatible with anticompetitive behavior.
+Mr. Sherwin concluded that the planned acquisition had little if any likelihood of reducing competition because of strong substitutes among the relevant products, low pre- and post-acquisition market concentration in such a broad market (when properly measured), a strong record of new entrants into the market, competition based on product innovation as well as price, and market conditions post-acquisition that would be incompatible with anticompetitive behavior.
 Analysis Group's unilateral-effects investigation concluded that neither of the two firms behaved as the other's most effective competitor in any narrowly defined product space.